 (c) Southwestern Plateau ("River Gorge country")

 : comprises about 1/10 of Tibet's surface area.
-This region is very rich in plant and animal life with an abundance of forests, deep river gorges and both alpine and tropical plants.
+This region is very rich in plant and animal life with an abundance of forests, deep river gorges, and both alpine and tropical plants.
 The lowest point of the region is 5,297'.

 Tibet has a rich mythological, as well as recorded history.
 The country's political and religious roots are inextricably bound.
 The first written records date from 600 AD when a Tibetan ruler wed both Chinese and Nepali brides who brought Buddhism to Tibet.
 During the reign of the Mongols (c.
 1200), the first Dalai Lama ("Ocean of Wisdom") was named and given authority over all of Tibet.
 In the 1600s, Potala Palace was built with Lhasa as the administrative and religious center of a unified Tibet.
 At this time, good relations existed between China (the Manchus) and Tibet, but by 1705, China threatened Tibetan independence.
 The British were also concerned about territorial control of Central Asia and sought to establish a treaty with the Dalai Lama to secure their control.
 After the British invasion in 1895, a treaty was established between Tibet and Britain, resulting in Chinese insecurity and tightening of control.
-When the Communists took control of China in 1949, incorporation of Tibet was a priority.
+When the Communists took control of China in 1949, the incorporation of Tibet was a priority.
 By 1951, Tibet maintained control of their domestic affairs, but China had a significant military presence; conflict escalated as the Chinese suppressed Tibetan institutions and all things religious.
 In the ensuing uprising of 1959, the Dalai Lama fled to India.
 In 1965, Tibet was established as the Tibetan Autonomous Region of the People's Republic of China ruled by Beijing.
 By 1976, the subsequent systematic persecution and destruction of religious sites and artifacts reduced the number of monasteries to only ten.
 Since this time, Chinese control has relaxed somewhat, but 50 years of Chinese occupation continues to desecrate the Tibetan way of life.

 Given such a history, the people of this cold, high plateau have developed an independent and pious resiliency.
 Whether a nomad, a valley farmer or among the community of monks, Buddhism is shared as an integral part of everyday life.
-With the introduction of collectivism, the traditional Tibetan economy and way of life was severely uprooted.
+With the introduction of collectivism, the traditional Tibetan economy and way of life were severely uprooted.
 Tibetans have been allowed some return to their previous lifestyle.
-In 1995, Chinese estimated the population of Tibet at 2.3 million people.
+In 1995, the Chinese estimated the population of Tibet at 2.3 million people.
 As many Tibetans have fled into exile and China's immigration policy has brought hundreds of thousands of Han Chinese into the Tibet Autonomous Region, this estimate is most likely inaccurate.

 Tibetan is rooted in the Tibeto-Burman family of languages.
 While few Chinese speak Tibetan, many Tibetans speak both Tibetan and Chinese.
 English is now taught in most schools.
 Most signs are written in Tibetan and Chinese.
 Learning a few words and phrases is an excellent way to get to know the locals.

 There are many places of both cultural and historic interest in and around Lhasa, including the Barkhor, Jokhang Temple, the Potala Palace, Drepung Monastery, Norbulingka and Sera Monastery.
-Guided tours will be available of these and other sites.
+Guided tours will be available on these and other sites.

 Tibetan festivals are based on the lunar calendar, which is approximately a month behind the western Gregorian calendar.
 Buddha's birthday (Saga Dawa), the Gyantse Horse Racing and Archery Festival, the Ganden Thangka Festival and Yogurt Festival are among the many celebrations held throughout Tibet.
 We will provide you with exact dates of festivals that coincide with your travels.